carfro/phd_collection_TEMP/README.md

 - ```shifted_12.db``` ASE database file contains the shifted versions of the above structures.

 #### The subdirectories of ```hard_and_soft``` contains the following:
-This project instead modifies QE template files to generate input files for the calculations.
+This project used QE template files to generate input files for the calculations.

 - `bPVDF_a-b_grid/` Template input file and script to generate the energy vs strain along a-b for $\beta$-PVDF.